OpenAI: Creation of for-profit subsidiaries

-The nonprofit, OpenAI, Inc., is the sole controlling shareholder of OpenAI Global, LLC, which, despite being a for-profit company, retains a formal fiduciary responsibility to OpenAI, Inc.'s nonprofit charter.
-A majority of OpenAI, Inc.'s board is barred from having financial stakes in OpenAI Global, LLC.
-In addition, minority members with a stake in OpenAI Global, LLC are barred from certain votes due to conflict of interest.
-Some researchers have argued that OpenAI Global, LLC's switch to for-profit status is inconsistent with OpenAI's claims to be "democratizing" AI.
+The 2019 restructuring made the nonprofit OpenAI, Inc., the only controlling shareholder of OpenAI LP, which retained a formal fiduciary responsibility to OpenAI, Inc.'s nonprofit charter.
+A majority of OpenAI, Inc.'s board was barred from having financial stakes in OpenAI LP.
+In addition, minority members with a stake in OpenAI LP were barred from certain votes due to conflict of interest.
+Some researchers have argued that OpenAI's switch to for-profit status was inconsistent with OpenAI's claims to be "democratizing" AI.